V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lufundumuku : care, zeal, application, indistriousness, exactness, accuracy

-– lufundusu : judgment, sentence, punishment, verdict, trial
+– lufundusu : judgment, sentence, punishment, adjudication, verdict, trial, lawsuit

 – lufungu : prohibition